davidilic/g-in-llms/README.md

-### Near Future

-The paper will be put on Arxiv soon.
+The paper is available as paper.pdf, it will be put on Arxiv soon.
 Waiting for someone to show mercy and endorse me.

 ### Keywords